-On October 27th, the EAO advised PBM that the balance of the materials will be posted on the EPIC site once a decision is made by the Ministers and that they would send an email to all parties when the materials have referred to Ministers for their information.
-The plan at that time was to refer to Ministers the first week of November.
+On October 27th, 2021 the EAO advised PBM that the balance of the materials would be posted on the EPIC site once a decision was made by the Ministers.
+They confirmed that an email would be sent to all parties when the materials were referred to Ministers, planned to be the first week of November.